mke2fs(8) — Linux manual page

 the block size.

-Copy the contents of the given directory into the root
+Copy the contents of the given directory or tarball into

 -D Use direct I/O when writing to the disk.
 This avoids